rafaelofil/Calculator-Engine/README.md

 ## Final considerations

-This reposotory was made with intuito to study java syntax.
+This repository was made with intention to study java syntax.

 Made by <b>Rafael Filho</b>